 Brief Insight on Guilin

 Guilin literally means “Forest of Osmanthus”, in reference to the countless osmanthus trees lining the streets or cultivated in the region.
 It is 3rd-tiered in the country city tier system and located in the northeast of Guangxi Zhuang Autonomous Region and designated a National Famous Historical and Cultural City by the State Council.
-The key industry includes processing of local food produces but in recent times, modern high-tech industry with tertiary industry marked by tourism trading and services are gaining pace.
+The key industry includes the processing of local food products but in recent times, a modern high-tech industry with tertiary industry marked by tourism trading and services are gaining pace.
 Guilin has the most High-speed Rail (HSR) stations out of all cities in China.
 Guilin Main Train Station and Guilin North Train Station are on the Hunan–Guangxi railway.
-1st time visitors will be impressed by how far the city has come in eco-friendly practices, e.g all mini-scooters on the road and public buses run on electricity, rendering a quieter and cleaner ambience.
+1st-time visitors will be impressed by how far the city has come in eco-friendly practices, e.g all mini-scooters on the road and public buses run on electricity, rendering a quieter and cleaner ambience.
 Overall, the pace of life in Guilin is more relaxed compared to the larger cities.

 World’s Longest Ladies Hair @ Huangluo Red Yao Village

-Huangluo Yao Village is located in the bank of Jinsha River, on the bottom of Zhuang Village.
+Huangluo Yao Village is located on the bank of Jinsha River, on the bottom of Zhuang Village.
 All the houses are sited along the river bank and built with pine wood.
 Visitors will surely remember the walk to the village via the rickety bamboo bridge (see pic above).

 The village stilted buildings are three floors and constructed without rivet, with all joggle joints being wood.
 The first floor is for rearing animals like pigs, the second floor is for living while the granary is on the third floor as it has the best ventilation.